Feridun12/Feridun12/README.md

 - 👯 I’m looking to collaborate on any web development project
 - 🥅 2022 Goals: Learn more about web development and join open-sourced projects
 - 📝 Check out my [blog](https://hashnode.com/@Feridun)!
-- 👾 Hobbies: coding, gaming and offroading
+- 👾 Hobbies: coding, gaming and Off-roading
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: